 As I explained earlier, Google keyword Planner is not very good at giving you anything but extremely close keywords related to the word you typed in.

 It is true that some of the keywords you will be provided may well be relevant to your business and be really good to target through your product pages or blog posts.

-However there are so many keywords that you are not being show that are potentially very lucrative and less competitive to appear for in organic search results.
+However, there are so many keywords that you are not being shown that is potentially very lucrative and less competitive to appear for in organic search results.